hashicorp/terraform-website/content/source/docs/enterprise/private/install.html.md

 The following are **required** to complete installation:

 * **AWS IAM credentials** capable of creating new IAM roles configuring various services.
-We suggest you use an admin role for this.
+We strongly suggest you use the `AdministratorAccess` policy for this.
 The credentials are only used for setup; during runtime only an assumed role is used.
 * **AWS VPC** containing at least 2 subnets.
 These will be used to launch the cluster into.
 Subnets do not need to be public, but they do need an internet gateway at present.
+If two private subnets are used they should each be in a seperate Availability Zone (AZ).
+Also, if a third public subnet is used, and the instance resides in a private subnet, the public subnet must be in the same AZ as the instance.
 * **SSH Key Pair** configured with AWS EC2.
 This will be used to configure support access to the cluster.
 This SSH key can be optionally removed from the instance once installation is complete.
   * To create a new one, [see Amazon's docs for EC2 key pairs.](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
 * A **Publicly Trusted TLS certificate** registered with AWS Certificate Manager.
 This can be one created by ACM for a hostname or the certificate can be imported into it.